 Often, a lender will require that a buyer obtain title insurance as a condition of the loan.
-If it turns out that someone other than seller was the true owner of the home, then the title insurance company should pay the lender the balance of the loan.
-The amount of payment will be the loan sum due up to the value of the loan.
+If it turns out that someone other than the seller was the true owner of the home, then the title insurance company should pay the lender the balance of the loan.
+The amount of payment will be the loan sum due to the value of the loan.
 The buyer may get any excess policy coverage.

 Title company research

 The title company will research any claims against the property such as outstanding lawsuits, past deeds, the existence of wills and trusts, divorce orders, bankruptcies, and tax claims.
-The title company will need to resolve any open claims (usually by the seller and the title company) before the title company will agree to insurance the property.
+The title company will need to resolve any open claims (usually by the seller and the title company) before the title company will agree to insure the property.

 So the question begs – can buyers of manufactured homes get title insurance.